 - Copart in a four-week jury trial resulting in a $20 million verdict against Sparta Consulting and its parent, KPIT Infosystems, for fraud and professional negligence stemming from an implementation of SAP software.

-- Individual in white collar defense actions before the Department of Justice and the Securities and Exchange Commission.
+- An individual in white collar defense actions before the Department of Justice and the Securities and Exchange Commission in a case alleging insider trading.

 - Real estate developers in actions arising out of corporate governance and other disputes.

-- A hedge fund in connection with claims arising from the purchase of secured debt.
+- A hedge fund in claims arising from the purchase of secured debt.

 - Limited liability companies in disputes concerning rights and obligations arising under operating agreements.